Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-$\bullet$ {\em Forward-Secure (FS) Digital Signatures:} Forward-secure signatures \cite{FWSecItkis_Reyzin_01} offer improved protection against system breaches (e.g., malware attacks) by employing a key update strategy.
-The frequent update of the private key results in increased public key sizes.
-Some FS signatures allow for a constant-size public key, but this comes with an additional signing overhead \cite{yavuz2022frog}.
-Most of the FS signatures rely on classical hardness assumptions (e.g., DLP) while some have extra features such as aggregation (e.g., \cite{Yavuz:2012:TISSEC:FIBAF, drijvers2020pixel, SecureLogDiMa08}), certificateless \cite{shah2023efficient} or attribute-based \cite{kang2023tfs} settings.
-These features can enhance the efficiency on one side but with an increased overhead in another performance metric (e.g., key size, signing cost).
-Moreover, they still lack PQ security, which is crucial for long-term security guarantees.
-In fact, the extra overhead exacerbates when the PQ security is considered.
-For example, the RFC standard and NIST recommendation, \xmssmt \cite{cooper2020recommendation}, is currently the only PQ signature with forward security.
-Its signature generation is more than a magnitudes time costlier than Dilithium and thereby not practical for low-end platforms.
-There exist generic transformations (e.g., \cite{yavuz2022frog}) that convert a standard digital signature into an FS scheme.
-However, the most efficient method introduces a $log_2(J)$ signing overhead blow-up ($J$ is the maximum number of signatures).
-For example, Dilithium \cite{ducas2018crystals} with $J=2^{20}$ will be at least $20\times$ costlier, which is impractical for low-end devices.
-Another line of research (e.g., lattice-based ANT \cite{behnia2021towards}) enables signers to delegate the public-key computation to a set of distributed servers in order to achieve PQ and FS securities.
-Despite their lightweight signing and compact key sizes, such approaches assume non-colluding servers that not only might be risky for some DT use-cases but also introduces heavy network delays.
+$\bullet$ {\em Forward-Secure (FS) Digital Signatures:} offer improved protection against system breaches (e.g., malware attacks) by employing a key update strategy \cite{chen2022lfs}.
+The frequent private key update results in increased size of public keys.
+A straightforward technique consists of refreshing the private key via a one-way hash function which results in a linear public key blow-up w.r.t. the number of messages to be signed \cite{Yavuz:2012:TISSEC:FIBAF}.
+This results in a linear bandwidth overhead at the signer which is deemed to be a resource-constrained device.
+Thus, it is not scalable to the large DT environments.
+On the other side, there exist generic transformations (e.g., \cite{yavuz2022frog, Yavuz:CORE:CNS:2020}) that introduce forward security property to a normal digital signature.
+The most efficient approach introduces a $log_2(J)$ signing overhead blow-up, where $J$ is the maximum number of messages to be signed.
+The extra overhead exacerbates when PQ security is considered.
+For example, the RFC standard and NIST recommendation, \xmssmt~\cite{cooper2020recommendation} is currently the only PQ and FS signature standard.
+Its signature generation is more than magnitudes times costlier than the NIST PQC standard Dilithium.
+Another line of research (e.g., a lattice-based FS-PQ digital signature ANT \cite{behnia2021towards}) enables signers to delegate the public-key computation to a set of distributed servers.
+Despite their efficient signing and compact key sizes, such approaches assume non-colluding servers that not only risky for some DT applications but also introduces heavy network delays.
+Additionally, there exist a recent identity-based digital signature with forward security \cite{shaw2022post}.
+However, it does not offer a lightweight signing and no benchmark on low-end device is reported.